crunaprotocol/erc7656/README.md

     uint256 tokenId
   ) external payable virtual override {
     if (_msgSender() != ownerOf(tokenId)) revert NotTheTokenOwner();
-    // passing address(0) as the manager address, since the token is the manager _deploy(implementation, salt, address(this), tokenId, address(0));
+    // passing address(0) as the registry address because we use the canonical one _deploy(implementation, salt, address(this), tokenId, address(0));

   }